michaeldunnpro/cppraytracer/README.md

 ## Overview
 ### What is a ray tracer?
 <!---idk man but I think it will look nice to have this here-->
 Esentially, we have created a renderer, by using ray tracing.
-Physics is cool and we can use it to figure out how light would bounc off diffrent objects to figure out how much light each pixel should have.
+Physics is cool and we can use it to figure out how light would bounce off diffrent objects to figure out how much light each pixel should have.

  <!---### What about this project in particular
 specifics about this project, may delete later if not much to say -->